 We are a full service funeral home and offer both cremation services as well as traditional burial with casket.
 As well we offter complete burial at sea services including both ash scattering and full body burial at sea.

 Whatever your wishes we will do our best to provide you with outstanding service as is shown by our large number of reviews.

 Immediate Family Viewing

-With medical examiner cases since the loved ones passing is unexpected many family members will wish to see their family member one last time.
+With Medical Examiner (also know as coroner) cases since the loved ones passing is unexpected many family members will wish to see their family member one last time.
 We can easily accommodate this in our new viewing area.

 The deceased with be lightly prepared for immediate family viewing.

 For additional information about the Medical Examiner please reference their site.

 San Diego Medical Examiner

 Given the number of death in San Diego County and the number of cases the San Diego Medical Examiner investigates, there is about a 15% chance of being taken there after you pass.
 This percentage is skewed; however, the likelihood of you arriving there increases as you engage in activities that could make your passing need investigation.

 Common reasons someone may be taken to the medical examiner